Adopting a child from the NT

 - you have not been convicted of an offence involving abuse or abduction of a child

-- you are mentally and physically capable of caring for a child.
+- you're mentally and physically capable of caring for a child.

-Step 2.
-Submit your completed form by mail, email or in person to the Adoptions Unit.
+Submit the completed form by mail or email the Adoption Unit.

-The Adoption Unit will contact you about the expression of interest form and make an appointment to discuss your circumstances.
+The Adoption Unit will then contact you and make an appointment to discuss your circumstances.

 Share this page:URL copied!